nagonzalezf/starsalign/CONTRIBUTING.md

 ## Fast contact

-You can directly contact me at nagonzalezf@ing.ucsc.cl
+You can directly contact me (vibrate my phone) at nagonzalezf@ing.ucsc.cl